 I Teach Writing, Too!

-For fifteen years, I have been the beneficiary of great instruction through workshops, classes, conferences, and an MFA program.
-Now, I’m happy to be in the role of teacher/instructor.
-While I am qualified to teach general writing and story topics, I have especial expertise in picture books and picture book biographies—a unique literary form that is in great demand today.
-Not only have I sold three picture book biographies and have others in stages of revision and submission, but I conducted deep research into the components of, and creative approaches to, picture book biographies for my graduate critical thesis.
-My research also included a study of how the Library of Congress, publishers, and awards committees define nonfiction and how they feel about creative elements.
+I have deep expertise in picture book biographies—a unique literary form that is in great demand today.
+My experience includes deep research into the components of, and creative approaches to, picture book biographies for my graduate critical thesis.
+My research included a study of how the Library of Congress, publishers, and awards committees define nonfiction and how they feel about creative elements.
 The results might surprise you.
 All writers and illustrators should understand how books are classified.
 I enjoy sharing my expertise with other adult writers in classroom, conference, and workshop settings.
 Contact me for more information.

 “I was wise to take a summer class with the talented Donna Bowman.
 During it, I labored, persisted, stretched and cried a little.
 If you want to grow and learn, please take any class with Donna.
 You will be forever changed and inspired.” —Wendi W.